hperrin/svelte-material-ui/README.md

 However, there are two downsides.
 First is that all icons are downloaded, no matter which ones you use, so the size over the wire will almost certainly be more than necessary.
 Second is that it _only_ includes the Material Icons from Google.

-Another option is the [Material Design Icons library](https://materialdesignicons.com/).
+Another option is the [Material Design Icons library](https://pictogrammers.com/library/mdi/).
 See the "Using SVGs" demo on the [Icon Button demo page](https://sveltematerialui.com/demo/icon-button) for instructions to use icons from the `@mdi/js` package (or any other SVG icons).

 You can even use them in data URLs: [![](data:image/svg+xml;base64,PD94bWwgdmVyc2lvbj0iMS4wIiBlbmNvZGluZz0iVVRGLTgiPz4KPCFET0NUWVBFIHN2ZyBQVUJMSUMgIi0vL1czQy8vRFREIFNWRyAxLjEvL0VOIiAiaHR0cDovL3d3dy53My5vcmcvR3JhcGhpY3MvU1ZHLzEuMS9EVEQvc3ZnMTEuZHRkIj4KPHN2ZyB4bWxucz0iaHR0cDovL3d3dy53My5vcmcvMjAwMC9zdmciIHhtbG5zOnhsaW5rPSJodHRwOi8vd3d3LnczLm9yZy8xOTk5L3hsaW5rIiB2ZXJzaW9uPSIxLjEiICB3aWR0aD0iMjQiIGhlaWdodD0iMjQiIHZpZXdCb3g9IjAgMCAyNCAyNCI+CiAgIDxwYXRoIGZpbGw9IiMwMDAwMDAiIGQ9Ik0xMSwyM0EyLDIgMCAwLDEgOSwyMVYxOUgxNVYyMUEyLDIgMCAwLDEgMTMsMjNIMTFNMTIsMUMxMi43MSwxIDEzLjM5LDEuMDkgMTQuMDUsMS4yNkMxNS4yMiwyLjgzIDE2LDUuNzEgMTYsOUMxNiwxMS4yOCAxNS42MiwxMy4zNyAxNSwxNkEyLDIgMCAwLDEgMTMsMThIMTFBMiwyIDAgMCwxIDksMTZDOC4zOCwxMy4zNyA4LDExLjI4IDgsOUM4LDUuNzEgOC43OCwyLjgzIDkuOTUsMS4yNkMxMC42MSwxLjA5IDExLjI5LDEgMTIsMU0yMCw4QzIwLDExLjE4IDE4LjE1LDE1LjkyIDE1LjQ2LDE3LjIxQzE2LjQxLDE1LjM5IDE3LDExLjgzIDE3LDlDMTcsNi4xNyAxNi40MSwzLjYxIDE1LjQ2LDEuNzlDMTguMTUsMy4wOCAyMCw0LjgyIDIwLDhNNCw4QzQsNC44MiA1Ljg1LDMuMDggOC41NCwxLjc5QzcuNTksMy42MSA3LDYuMTcgNyw5QzcsMTEuODMgNy41OSwxNS4zOSA4LjU0LDE3LjIxQzUuODUsMTUuOTIgNCwxMS4xOCA0LDhaIiAvPgo8L3N2Zz4=)](https://www.youtube.com/watch?v=vo9Fja5x04o)

+To get a data URL for the icon:

-1. [Find your icon](https://materialdesignicons.com/) and click "View SVG" under the code menu.
+1. [Find your icon](https://pictogrammers.com/library/mdi/) and click "View SVG" under the code menu.
 2. Click the "SVG File" tab and copy the full SVG document.
 3. [Base64 encode](https://www.base64encode.org/) the document.
 4. Format the URL like this `data:image/svg+xml;base64,encodedcontent`, replacing "encodedcontent" with the Base64 results.